SC Bastia: Descent in Division 2, Furiani disaster, and takeover by the FLNC-Canal Historique

-Back in Ligue 1 and in the European Cup
+Return to Ligue 1 and in the European Cup

 The club returned to the elite for the 1994–95 season and that year reached the final of the League Cup.
 This era was marked by the work of Frédéric Antonetti, who coached the club between 1990 and 1994 and oversaw the development of new talents (Morlaye Soumah, Laurent Casanova, and Cyril Rool).

 Antonetti coached the first team from 1994 to 2001 (with an interlude in 1998–99) and was involved in the recruitment of players such as Lubomir Moravcik, Pierre-Yves André, Frédéric Née, Franck Jurietti, and Anto Drobnjak, the latter of whom was the club's top scorer in his third season.
 At the end of the 1995–96 season, Drobnjak was also second in the Championship scoring charts with 20 goals, one goal behind top scorer Sonny Anderson.

-In the 1996–97 season the club finished in 7th place in Ligue 1, just 3 points off the top, thus qualifying for the Intertoto Cup.
+In the 1996–97 season the club finished in 7th place in Ligue 1, just 3 points off bronze position, thus qualifying for the Intertoto Cup.
 The club won the Intertoto Cup, and qualified for the UEFA Cup for the 1997–98 season.
 Bastia eliminated Benfica in the round of 32 before falling to Steaua Bucharest in the next round.
 This defeat left a bitter taste due to the domination Bastia had in both matches.
 The performance of Bastia in the league in the following years allowed it to qualify two more times for the Intertoto Cup, in 1998 and 2001, but failed to re-qualify for the UEFA Cup.

 After the departure of Antonetti in 2001, the club would not finish in the top ten again.
 They did reach the final of the Coupe de France in 2001–02; in their midfield was Michael Essien, who would go on to play for Lyon and Chelsea.
 Another player groomed by Bastia was defender Alex Song, who later played for Arsenal and Barcelona.

 Between 2002 and 2005, Bastia was managed by Robert Nouzaret, Gerard Gili, François Ciccolini, and lastly the duo of Michel Padovani and Eric Durand.
 Each failed to take the team to the top ten, the final league placing actually falling each year (see Section championship history), despite the first team featuring the likes of Tony Vairelles, Florian Maurice, Franck Silvestre, Lilian Laslandes (all internationals) and Cyril Jeunechamp.

 In the winter break of the 2004–05 season, the club fell into the relegation zone.
 Bastia recruited Christian Karembeu, member of the 1998 World Cup-winning France team, but Bastia would still be relegated to Ligue 2 at the end of the season after 11 consecutive years in Ligue 1.